Fall, Spring, Summer, Academic Year

-For the student seeking a unique study abroad site in Greece, the American College of Thessaloniki is ideal.
+For the student seeking a unique study abroad site in Greece, the American College of Thessaloniki (ACT) is ideal.
 Thessaloniki is the "road less taken," a culturally intact city, small, diverse, youthful, and the gateway to Southeastern Europe.

 Greek Cultural Immersion

 With a student body comprised of 50% Greeks and international students from approximately 30 countries, as well as a plethora of community outreach opportunities, visiting students find a valuable cultural immersion experience at ACT.

 Vibrant Student Life

 ACT is a warm, welcoming, and active community that offers students the chance to explore and develop through a wide range of workshops, clubs, field trips, and volunteer opportunities.

 Students visit the birthplace of Alexander the Great, Orthodox Monasteries dating from the 12th century, the beautiful beaches of Halkidiki, and, of course, the enchanting city of Thessaloniki!

 The International Programs Office has staff dedicated to assist students with all needs.
 Pre-departure, staff in the ACT Boston office are there to answer questions and provide students with the support they need.
 Once students arrive in Greece, staff members orient them with the campus and life in Thessaloniki and provide information on co-curricular opportunities and ways to engage with Greece outside of the classroom.
 ACT even provides an on-site doctor in the event of health issues.